sgyzetrov/GNavbar/README.md

 `bootstrap.min.js`, `page_function_scripts.js` and `stickUp.min.js`  will be required in order for GNavbar to function.

-## See demo's source codes for more details.
+## See demo's source code for more details.